thekevlau/kalos/README.md

 # Project Kalos

-Kalos is an IOT based form analysis and correction tool that will help you reach your fitness goals faster and safer.
+Kalos is an IOT form analysis and correction tool that will help you reach your fitness goals faster and safer.